nanopool/nanominer/README.md

 ### autoUpdate
 Optional parameter.
 This parameter accepts the values _true_ or _false_ (the default is _false_).
 If this parameter is set to _true_ and checking for updates is enabled, then **nanominer** will update itself on every startup, provided there is a newer version available.

-### switchToEtc
-Optional parameter.
-This parameter accepts the values _true_ or _false_ (the default is _false_).
-If this parameter is set to _true_ then **nanominer** automatically will switch from Ethereum to Ethereum Classic when Ethereum moves to proof-of-stake.

-### walletEtc
-Optional parameter.
-This is the Ethereum Classic wallet, where funds will be deposited after switching from Ethereum.

 ### coreClocks, memClocks
 Optional parameters.